 The Company has a joint venture with Independence Group NL (IGO) for the exploration of five tenements in the Fraser Range region of Western Australia, targeting magmatic nickel-sulphide deposits such as that at IGO’s Nova nickel-copper-cobalt operation.
 The Fraser Range JVA includes the Red Bull, Bindii, Big Bullocks and Similkameen tenements.

 IGO are the Manager and Operator of the joint venture.
 They currently hold a 51% interest in the Fraser Range Tenements and can earn an additional 19% interest by spending $5 million on the Fraser Range Tenements within 5 years.
-As a dedicated nickel explorer with a long term commitment to the region, IGO are best placed to carry the Fraser Range Project forward, providing the Company with significant exposure to exploration success in the Fraser Range.
+As a dedicated nickel explorer with a long term commitment to the region, Carawine considers IGO to be well-placed to carry the Fraser Range Project forward, providing the Company with significant exposure to exploration success in the Fraser Range.

 Fraser Range project location plan